 This course offers instruction in the rules, techniques and strategies of Women's Basketball.
 The course is designed for women of exceptional ability who wish to participate in Intercollegiate Athletics.
+Transferable to UC or CSU; see counselor for limitations

-Cross Country (Women)
+KINIA 29AD Cross Country (Women) 180 hours laboratory